Code-Institute-Submissions/milestoneproject2/README.md

 * The arrow glyphicon was sourced from: https://fontawesome.com/icons/arrow-circle-down?style=solid

 * Aid for the number display function was obtained from my mentor (Mossa Hassan).

+* Aid for the second Jasmine Test was obtained from https://github.com/Migacz85/data-visualisation.

 # Media